webqit/quantum-js/README.md

 });
 ```

-**└ Example 2:** Consider a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function.
+**└ Example 2:** Below is a repeat of the example above; this time showing how the [Observer API](https://github.com/webqit/observer) may be used to automatically drive updates into the `render` function.

 ```js
 customElements.define('click-counter', class extends HTMLElement {

   count = 10;
   connectedCallback() {
     // Full rendering at connected time
     // meaning that the querySelector() calls in there are run as normal